 Setting up a CDN to work with your website is easy and can be done in just a few steps.
-The article “How Does a CDN Work” is a recommended read if you are not yet familiar with a Content Delivery Network.
+The article How Does a CDN Work is a recommended read if you are not yet familiar with a content delivery network.

 Pull Zones are the most commonly used Zone Type and are the recommended method for most CDN users.
-With this method, the CDN automatically pulls static content from your origin server and caches it on the edge servers.
+With this method, the CDN automatically pulls content from your origin server and caches it on our edge servers.
 Once the content is cached, visitor requests will be routed and delivered from the nearest possible edge server location.

-1. Create Your Zone
+1. Create your Zone

-- Select Zone Type “Pull”
+- Set the Zone Type as

-- Define your origin URL
+- Define the Origin URL (e.g.

-- Wait approximately 5 minutes for the Zone to fully deploy
+- Wait approximately 5 minutes for the Zone to fully deploy.

-2. Check Your CDN Assets
+2. Check your CDN assets

 Once your Zone is fully deployed, you'll want to check an asset to see if it is properly accessible via the CDN.

-Choose one of your website's static asset URLs
+Choose one of your website's static asset URLs (e.g.

-Replace the origin URL with your new KeyCDN Zone URL
+Replace the origin URL with your new KeyCDN Zone URL.

-Access your new CDN URL in a browser or use a cURL command in your CLI to verify the asset returns a 200 status
+Access your new Zone URL in a browser, use our Performance Tool, or use a curl command to verify the asset returns a

-3. Integrate the CDN with Your Website
+3. Integrate the CDN with your website

 The following integration guides will help you to quickly integrate KeyCDN into your web projects: